Binnette/scraped-data/Action/readme.md

 It will download only the missings shop details.

-## Create MapRoulette Challenge
+## Create a MapRoulette challenge

 1. Open action.geojson with JOSM
-2. Save the layer as action.osm
+2. Save the layer as a new file: action.osm
-3. Run MapRoulette command (with mr-cli):
+3. Run the following mr-cli command:

     `mr coop change --out challenge.geojson action.osm`
-4. Create a MapRoulette challenge with the file challenge.geojson
+4. Upload the file challenge.geojson in a new MapRoulette project
+5. End!